webmastersmith/WGU_Cloud_Computing/D303_Azure_Fundamentals/Azure_Fundamentals_AZ_900.md

   - Entra ID MFA: two or more of: something you known, something you have, something you are.
   - Passwordless: Windows Hello, Fido2, OAUTH.
   - PIM privileged identity management: Entra ID tool to manage, monitor access to resources.
-  - Conditional Access: Entra ID tool that uses signals(phone telemetry, gps) to evaluate risk sign-in.
   - Identity Protection: part of Entra ID suite. risk detection for sign-ins.
+  - Conditional Access: Entra ID tool part of 'Identity Protection' that uses signals(phone telemetry, gps) to evaluate risk sign-in.
 - **Describe external identities and guest access in Azure**
   - B2B collaboration: external users can use preferred sign-in.
   - B2B direct connect: mutual two-way trust with another Entra ID or organization. close business partners.